alirezaeiii/StarWarsSearch-RxPaging/README.md

 Clean architecture maximizes the usage of SOLID principles.
 SOLID design principles intended to make software designs more understandable, flexible and maintainable.
 To keep things simple, I have used five layers :

 * Presentation which is a layer that interacts with the UI.
-* UseCases(InterActors) defines actions that user can trigger.
+* UseCases(Interactors) defines actions that user can trigger.
 * Domain contains the business logic of the application.
 * Data which include abstract definition of all the data sources.
 * Framework which implements interaction with the Android SDK and provide concrete implementations for the data layer.